mathicorn/portfolio-hanna/docs/assignments/assignment1.md

 - **Yep, interactive mediums such as videos seem useful.
 What would you say were the biggest challenges during your process?:** I think the main problem was that the videos were hard to find, since they were all over the place and not organized into anything useful.
 - **That can be hard for sure!
 But it's good that you still managed to become so advanced at piano.
 What would you say was the most fun part of your journey?:** I think it was all really fun!
 But if I had to pick one, I would have to say the day I could finally play the first Chopin Nocturne.
 I felt so happy that I could finally play one of my favorite pieces at the time.
 - **That does sound rewarding, I'm glad you were able to enjoy that moment.
 What are your goals as a musician/pianist moving forward?:** I want to learn some other pieces I really like, such as the Beethoven Waldstein Sonata and maybe even a piano concerto.
+- **Good luck with those goals!
+If you could change something about your journey, what would this change be?:** I would figure out ways to take lessons or learn more systematically because I can definitely see the technical flaws in my playing but it's hard to fix them now.
+- **I hope you can overcome those challenges.
+To wrap this up, if you had a set of organized tutorial videos, how much would that have helped you?:** It would definitely have been more helpful.
-- **Good luck with your goals!
-Thank you for taking the time to participate in this interview.
+- **Thank you for taking the time to participate in this interview.**
 </details>

 ## Summaries <a name = "summaries"></a>

 <details>
 <summary><b>RH</b></summary>
 This interviewee did not have much passion for music so far, which was expected since I knew before that he "quit both [piano and violin] after a few months".
 However, it was surprising that he seemed disappointed that he disliked practicing.
 He even "asked [his] teacher about it", but received ideas that were not helpful.
 I managed to find out that he does not enjoy tasks where there is only one far away visible goal and nothing tangible or close.
 He also seemed to have trouble with setting these goals with music.
 This differed from how he could set goals for other activities such as game dev or playing games.
 This made sense to me, since setting goals can be hard for some intangible things where you cannot immediately see results, while on the other hand he could set goals like "perfecting a certain level" of a game he was developing or "beating the different rooms" in the game he was playing.
-I was once again surprised at the end when he said that if he were able to form goals better he would enjoy practicing more; however this did make sense, since he seemed to simply be frustrated about not seeing progress.
+I was once again surprised at the end when he said that if he were able to form goals better he would enjoy practicing more, and how if he were to change one thing it would be "to set better goals"; however this did make sense, since he seemed to simply be frustrated about not seeing progress, instead of finding the music itself boring.
 </details>

 <details>